haoliangyu/gtran/README.md

-# gpipe
+# gtran

 Handling geospatial data formats is trivial?
-Try gpipe!
+Try gtran!

-**gpipe** is a package that trying to make the geospatial data read/write simple and manageable.
+**gtran** is a package that trying to make the geospatial data read/write simple and manageable.

 ## Feature